nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-05-18-lazyadmin.md

 ![screenshot3](../assets/images/lazyadmin/screenshot3.png)

 Visiting the sub-directory, I was faced with a webpage that seems to run off **SweetRice**, which is a website management system that I've never heard of.
-There are instructions on how to open the website and there also some links to SweetRice documentation pages.
+There are instructions on how to open the website and there were also some links to SweetRice documentation pages.

 ![screenshot4](../assets/images/lazyadmin/screenshot4.png)